-Jacoby & Meyers, LLP, is a personal injury law firm.
-With offices in New York (including Hempstead), New Jersey, and Connecticut, we represent motorcycle riders and passengers whose lives have been devastated by an accident caused by careless motorists and others who disregard the rights of motorcyclists on Nassau County roads.
+Our Hempstead personal injury lawyers at Jacoby & Meyers, LLP, have offices in New York (including Hempstead), New Jersey, and Connecticut, who represent motorcycle riders and passengers whose lives have been devastated by an accident caused by careless motorists and others who disregard the rights of motorcyclists on Nassau County roads.

 Our mission is to recover compensation on behalf of our clients to ensure that they have the financial resources they need to heal and, if they so choose, to get back in the saddle and back on the road.
 Contact us online or call our Hempstead office at (516) 542-0931 for more information.

 For over 47 years, Jacoby & Meyers, LLP, attorneys have committed their law practices to a singular mission: making sure victims of accidental injuries receive the top-quality legal representation that they need to go toe-to-toe with big insurance companies and well-funded defendants.
 Over the decades, we have recovered millions and millions of dollars for our clients, including large settlements for clients injured in motorcycle crashes in and near Nassau County.

 As proud as we are of our financial recoveries on behalf of injured clients, however, we take even more satisfaction in knowing that our clients appreciate our high degree of professionalism and personal service.